GRD-1/TaskQueues/README.md

 * the environment variables are here: _src/ts/config/config.ts
   * use the process.env.apikey, define the new apikey for queries to https://api.etherscan.io
   * use the process.env.logTheBenchmarks to switch off the console logging;
+  * use the process.env.defaultLibrary to set the default queue library
+  * use the process.env.defaultBlocksAmount to set the number of blocks loaded by default
+  * use the process.env.defaultLastBlock to set the default "last block" number

 ## Launch